seventt/seventt.github.io/_posts/2021-01-27-pretraining-model-in-nlp.markdown

 and the memory constraints limit the batching across training examples as the length of sequence becomes longer.

-The Transformer substitutes the traditional attention mechanism using recurrent or convolutional neural networks in encoder and decoder with the simple self-attention mechanism in the task - machine translation.
+The Transformer substitutes the traditional attention mechanism using recurrent or convolutional neural networks in encoder and decoder with the simple **multi-head self-attention mechanism** in the task - machine translation.
-It allows for significantly more parallelization with the help of **multi-headed self-attention mechanism**, in addition, it can also learn long-range dependency.
+It allows for significantly **more parallelization** for the single training example with the help of multi-headed self-attention mechanism, in addition, it can also learn **long-range dependency**.

 <div class="imgcap">
 <img src="/assets/bert/self-attention.png">